Albanian tribes: Southern Albanian

 Unlike the northern Albanian tribes, the lineage groups of southern Albanians did not inhabit a closed region, but constituted ethnographic islands located on mountains surrounded by a farming environment.
 One of the centres of these lineage societies was based in Labëria in the central mountains of southern Albania.
 A second centre was based in Himara in southwest Albania.
 A third centre was based in the Suli region, located far south in the middle of a Greek population.
 The tendency to build segmentary lineage organizations of these mountain communities increased with the degree of their isolation, causing the loss of the tribal organization of the Albanian highlanders in southern Albania and northern Greece since the 15th century, during the period of the Ottoman dominion.
 Afterwards, these lineage segments increasingly became the basic political, economic, religious, and predatory units of social organization.
 Nevertheless, in the southern Albanian areas of tribal establishment, the Albanian customary law remained unaffected throughout the centuries of Ottoman rule.

 According to Pouqueville these forms of social organizations disappeared with the dominion of the Ottoman Albanian ruler Ali Pasha, and definitely ended in 1813.
 In the Pashalik of Yanina, in addition to the Sharia for Muslims and Canon for Christians, Ali Pasha enforced his own laws, allowing only in rare cases the usage of local Albanian tribal customary laws.
 After annexing Suli and Himara into his semi-independent state in 1798, he tried to organize the judiciary in every city and province according to the principle of social equality, enforcing his laws for the entire population, Muslims and Christians.
 To limit blood feud killings, Ali Pasha replaced blood feuds (Alb. gjakmarrje) with other punishments such as blood payment or expulsion or the death penalty.
 Ali Pasha also reached an agreement with the Kurveleshi population not to trespass their territories, which at that time were larger than the area they inhabit today.
-Continualy since the 18th century, blood feuds and their consequences in Labëria have been limited principally by the councils of elders (pleqësi).
+Continually since the 18th century, blood feuds and their consequences in Labëria have been limited principally by the councils of elders (pleqësi).